 A basic course to provide students with an opportunity to utilize basic skills and general knowledge gained in other Automotive Technology courses.
 The instructor and student work closely together to select a topic and establish criteria for completion of the project.
-Two - Twelve hours lab.
-One - Six hours credit.
+Two to twelve hours laboratory.
+One to six hours credit.